10 Ways to Improve Typing Speed

 Expert 100+ High-speed touch typing with excellent accuracy and control.

 Tip: Set goals that protect accuracy.
 A strong target is 95%+ accuracy while gradually raising WPM.
-If you want a quick reality check, compare your level to average typing speed benchmarks.
+For a quick reality check, compare your level with average typing speed benchmarks.

 ⏱️ Daily Practice Table (10 Minutes)